unisave-cloud/worker/docs/initialization.md

 When the initialization did not even start yet, the worker should reject requests.
 But this actually never happens, as the worker has always the lazy initialization on.
 So when such a request arrives, it immediately starts lazy initialization.

 If the incomming request does not have the header, it responds with `409 - Missing initialization recipe`.
-See the [Requests API documentation](./api-requests.md) for more.
+See the [error codes documentation](./api-error-codes-and-meanings.md) for more.

 Once the initialization is ongoing, requests are paused until it finishes.
 There is no queue or limit, the limitting is performed a step earlier in the request concurrency middleware (see [Concurrency](./concurrency.md) documentation page).
 This waiting should respect the OWIN request `CancellationToken`.